gnanasekar6914/nmon-for-splunk/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Nmon Performance monitor Splunk app for Unix and Linux systems's documentation!
+Welcome to Nmon Performance monitor Splunk app for Unix and Linux systems documentation!
 ==========================================================================================

 .. image:: img/splunk_nmon.png